edenchiang/PlayWithDataFoundry/examples/WWW_host_by _DF/README.md

 ### Description

-In this case, I use Data Foundry for a simple web site host with a Complete dataset.
+In this case, I simply host web pages with a Complete dataset of Data Foundry.

 ### Reminds